 “I like to draw the tomato in my head,” said Moon.

-Moon had a brief six-week excursion in the Connecticut countryside at Yale Norfolk Summer School of Art, back when she was one of 26 rising seniors from around the world working out of a middle-of-nowhere “art barn”—she was chased by a skunk, they all saw bears, and it was the summer before we all went brat.
-She recalls being split into two groups, each given a ball of yarn tied to a pole and then instructed to walk the yarn back together into a ball once they unraveled it; and, in the process, made art with what came loose—not her typical creative process.
+Moon had a brief six-week excursion in the Connecticut countryside at Yale Norfolk Summer School of Art, back when she was one of 26 rising seniors from around the world working out of a middle-of-nowhere “art barn”—she was chased by a skunk and they all saw bears, it was the summer before we all went brat.
+She recalls being split into two groups, each given a ball of yarn tied to a pole and then instructed to walk the yarn back together into a ball once they unraveled it; and, in the process, made art with what came loose.

 “The other group did this cool hip yarn installation in the cafeteria but our group played dodgeball with it,” said Moon.